Saranyajayakumaran/Expensify/README.md

 ### Manage Expense

-- The Manage expense feature helps user to efficiently track and manage their expenses.
+- The Manage expense feature helps the user to efficiently track and manage their expenses.
-- When user selects the Manage Expense option from the main menu, users can seamlessly record new expense entries by providing details such  as the expense amount, its category, and any relevant additional information.
+- When the user selects the Manage Expense option from the main menu, users can seamlessly record new expense entries by providing details such as the expense amount, its category, and any relevant additional information.

-   - Options in manage expense
+   - Options for manage expense
         - Record new Expense
         - View all Expense
         - Delete Expense